-Accounting and valuation principles comply with the provisions of the Swiss Code of Obligations and the Banking Act, the Accounting Ordinance of the Swiss Financial Market Supervisory Authority (FINMA-AO), the Accounting Rules for Banks, Investment Firms, Financial Groups and Conglomerates of the Swiss Financial Market Supervisory Authority FINMA (FINMA Circular 2020/1 "Accounting - Banks"), the Basellandschaftliche Kantonalbank Act and the Listing Rules of SIX Swiss Exchange.
-These annual financial statements of BLKB give a true and fair view of the financial position, the results of operations and the cash flows (true and fair view statutory single-entity financial statements).
+The bank's bookkeeping, accounting and valuation policies are aligned with the Swiss Code of Obligations, the Banking Act, the Banking Ordinance, the Swiss Financial Market Supervisory Authority's FINMA Accounting Ordinance and FINMA Circular 20/1 "Accounting - Banks", the Listing Rules of the SIX Swiss Exchange and the Kantonalbank Act.
+These Group annual financial statements give a true and fair view of the financial position, the results of operations and the cash flows (true and fair view financial statements).